doyedele1/shortenio/README.md

 # URL Shortening Service
 Shortenio is a web application that takes long URLs and shortens them for users to make them easier to remember.
 When accessed via a browser, the shortened URLs redirect to the original long URL.
-The web application is built using the MEAN tech stack.
-MongoDB, Node.js, Angular, and Express are some of the technologies used.
+The web application is built using the MEAN (MongoDB, Node.js, Angular & Express) tech stack.